JHebenstreit48/DevScriptStax-API/src/seeds/Notes/FrontEndNotes/ReactNotes/Advanced/ReactAndTS/Introduction.md

 ---

-## Common Misconceptions About TypeScript

-TypeScript is powerful, but it’s easy to misunderstand what it does (and doesn’t) do.

-- TypeScript is not a runtime checker — it won’t prevent runtime bugs by itself
-- You don’t have to fully migrate a project to use it — it can be adopted incrementally
-- You can still write bad code with TypeScript — types help, but logic still matters
-- TypeScript doesn’t slow down your app — it’s removed at compile time

-Understanding its strengths and limits helps you get the most out of using TypeScript with React.

----

 ## How React and TypeScript Work Together

 TypeScript enhances the development experience but doesn't change the way React works under the hood.